fouscou/Performance-test-environment/README.md

-# Performance-test-environment
+# Instruction to set up a performance test environment
-Instruction to set up a performance test environment
+## Set up a centos 8 server